razanur37/dominion-card-picker/README.md

 If selected, the generated game will not have any cards that have the `Attack` type.

 ### No Cursing
-If selected, the generated game will not contain any cards which causes players to gain curses.
+If selected, the generated game will not contain any cards which causes players to gain Curses.

-Note that this does not include cards which will only give players a curse in certain circustances.
+Note that this will only exclude cards which explicitly say "gain a Curse".
+There are some cards that, when used in a very specific way, can cause other players to gain Curses (such as Ambassador from the Seaside expansion).
+These cards will not be excluded and may still be selected for a game, even with this option selected.

 ### Require Buys
 If selected, the generated game will include at least 1 card that grants an additional buy.